-When using the following GNSS antenna provided by Anritsu, set 40 ns.
+When using the following GNSS antenna provided by Anritsu, set 40 ns (includes 25 ns for 5 m cable that comes with).

 • MU100090B (When using J1886A GNSS antenna of the standard accessory)

 For Total Frame Difference and Ethernet, refer to "Thresholds in BERT Test Setup subsection for the operation.